Cassell Webb: Biography

 Webb remained in England, subsequently working on radio programs including Saturday Sequence, periodically releasing albums and working on other projects, such as the dance score "Klub Anima" (co-written with Leon), and singing and production work with artists such as Marillion's Steve Hogarth.
 She has also released poetry through the Pen & Ink publishing house.
 Webb's version of the Rolling Stones track "Tell Me," from her 1990 album Conversations at Dawn, was included on the Connoisseur Collection's Jagger/Richard Songbook CD.
 Her subsequent albums were Conversations at Dawn (Virgin Venture) and House of Dreams (China Records).

 She has continued collaborating with Craig Leon on his projects, which since 1998 have been primarily in the classical field.
 Webb was also a production assistant to Leon on television projects such as the 2009 documentary Orbit: Journey to the Moon, which aired on the U.S. Discovery Channel, and Bell'aria which aired in 2010 on PBS.
 Webb was also a producer and creator of the story concept for the 2012 PBS broadcast Quest Beyond the Stars.

 She also co-produced the album George Martin: The Film Scores and Original Compositions, released in 2018 on Atlas Realisations/PIAS.

+In 2024, a selection of "Works in Progress over the years" with Craig Leon entitled The Ghost That Walks Behind Me was issued digitally via the Bandcamp platform.